adequatica/adequatica.github.io/_posts/2024-09-04-timeouts-against-flaky-tests-true-cases-with-playwright.md

 ![Drawing on Canvas](/assets/2024-09-04/02-canvas-2-3.png)

 _Fig.
 2.2.
-Canvas element has rendered content but is not yet actionable for internal logic_
+Canvas element (a map) has rendered content but is not yet actionable for internal logic_

 ```html
 <canvas